phparkle/onion/README.md

 ## Usage

-See `example` directory for full example.
+See `/example` for a more detailed example.

 #### HTML